EmilBraunstein/documentation/server/droplet_postgres_setup.md

 http://www.tomshardware.co.uk/faq/id-3114787/open-firewall-ports-windows.html

 10) Remote connect with PGadmin4 with droplet IP, the created user and password.
 If connectiong fails on authentification then go to login to server, connect to postgress with `sudo -u postgres psql` and run query `CREATE USER myuser WITH ENCRYPTED PASSWORD 'secret';`

+11) For easier file editing download Notepad ++ and connect with SFTP by:
+- Install plugin `NppFTP`
+- Run `Show NppFTP Window` --> run `Profile Setting`
+- Add new profile
+- Insert following settings
+      - Hostname: Droplet IP
+      - Connection type: SFTP
+      - Port: 22
+      - username: Created user or root
+      - password: Created pass for user
+      - Uncheck "Ask for password"
+      - Close and connect to profile
+      - If all folders does not show double-click on the "folder" `\`